23 December, ‘Diary: Marina Warner, Viva la Befana!’, Book Post (substack subscription)

 Thursday 10 November, 4-5pm, ‘Oxford University English Society: In conversation with Marina Warner’, Hollywell Music Room, Oxford, United Kingdom.
 Free.
 More information available here

 Tuesday 8 November, 3pm-5pm (online), How to co-exist in a time of rage, or Thinking with Giocherendan – With Dine Diallo, Sarah Schulman, Julia Bell, Clelia Bartoli and Tomiwa Owolade (Chaired by Marina)* Read more here.
-A recording of the event will be posted online soon.
+A recording of the event is available here.
+The discussion begins at around 9 mins 30 secs.

 In 2016, Sarah Schulman published Conflict Is Not Abuse: Overstating Harm, Community Responsibility and the Duty of Repair; in this original and polemical study, she argues for attention to the differences of degree in various speech acts and actions, for a willingness to consider the difficulties of a situation rather than rush to judgement (or to insults or shunning).
 Her arguments reflect the collective and deliberative spirit of giocherendan.
 This word, giocherendan, in the West African language of Fula, means cooperation and negotiation in the spirit of coexistence.
 Like the term Ubuntu in the South African context, giocherendan confronts the damage of hate speech, atomisation, destructive emphasis on individualism and competitiveness by developing processes of discussion, collective action, and cooperation, It expresses a relational spirit that is missing in our northern polities – or so argue several arrivants from Guinea, Mali, the Gambia and other West African nations.
 The word is connected etymologically to jokk-, the stem for words for attachment and communication, while the ending could mean maternal relations.
 Could this principle help towards addressing the vicious extremes of social media and redirecting users’ energies?